fwilkerson-pixel/Google_Data_Analytics_Bellabeat_Capstone/Smart-Health-Device-Case-Study.md

 <br/><br/>

 ## Business Task
-The goal of this project is to identify current trends in smart health device usage.
-This information will be used to give high-level recommendations for how these trends can inform Bellabeat marketing strategy going forward for one Bellabeat product.
+The goal of this project is to analyze current trends in smart health device usage and provide high-level, data-driven recommendations to support Bellabeat’s marketing strategy.
+These insights will specifically inform strategic planning for the Bellabeat mobile app, helping the company better engage users and promote wellness through personalized digital experiences.
 <br/><br/>

 ## Stakeholders